Quasisymmetric and noncommutative skew Pieri rules: Compositions and diagrams

-The \emph{composition diagram} of a weak composition $\alpha$, also denoted by $\alpha$ is the array of left-justified boxes with $\alpha _i$ boxes in row $i$ from the \emph{top}.
-We will often think of $\alpha$ as both a weak composition and as a composition diagram simultaneously, and hence future computations such as adding/subtracting 1 from the rightmost/leftmost part equalling $i$ (as a weak composition) is synonymous with adding/removing a box from the bottommost/topmost row of length $i$ (as a composition diagram).
+The \emph{composition diagram} of a weak composition $\alpha$, also denoted by $\alpha$, is the array of left-justified boxes with $\alpha _i$ boxes in row $i$ from the \emph{top}, that is, following English notation for Young diagrams of partitions.
+We will often think of $\alpha$ as both a weak composition and as a composition diagram simultaneously, and hence future computations such as adding/subtracting 1 from the rightmost/leftmost part equalling $i$ (as a weak composition) are synonymous with adding/removing a box from the bottommost/topmost row of length $i$ (as a composition diagram).

 \begin{example} The composition diagram of the weak composition of length 5, $\alpha=(2,0,4,3,6)$, is shown below.

 The composition of length 4 underlying $\alpha$ is $(2,4,3,6)$, and the partition of length 4 underlying it is $(6,4,3,2)$.
 They all have size 15. \end{example}